-D1: Assessment of the current workers' compensation framework in Botswana to examine whether the existing national legal framework requires updating, highlighting the advantages/disadvantages, benefits to government, employees, employers and sustainability of the current system structures, compared to recommended international standards based on social insurance.

-D2: A technical report and the PPT presentations of EU case studies on existing models of worker's compensation frameworks, discussing suitable options applying to the national context.

-D3: Practical guidance identifying the next strategic steps to be undertaken by the Ministry towards a national reform of workers' compensation

-D4: Draft text national framework reform proposal based on social insurance model, to be further upheld and finalised by the MELSD
+- D1: Assessment of the current workers' compensation framework in Botswana to examine whether the existing national legal framework requires updating, highlighting the advantages/disadvantages, benefits to government, employees, employers and sustainability of the current system structures, compared to recommended international standards based on social insurance. - D2: A technical report and the PPT presentations of EU case studies on existing models of worker's compensation frameworks, discussing suitable options applying to the national context. - D3.1: Draft text of a national framework reform proposal based on the social insurance model, including the strategic steps to be undertaken by the Ministry / Part 1 on Governance, Institutions and Organisational Structure - D3.2: Draft text of a national framework reform proposal based on the social insurance model, including the strategic steps to be undertaken by the Ministry / Part 2 on Operations, including Strategic, Management and Implementation tools